Taroudant, Morocco: So how many camels are you worth?

 Taroudant, Morocco

-Aside from the city walls, souks are a fun attraction in Taroudant.
-The souks sell all kinds of things: from traditional tagine pots and crafts to vibrant spices, wriggling lizards and Moroccan Argan oil.
-In the noisy alleys, women sell henna used for temporary tattoos during weddings or they give a henna tattoo on the spot.
-There’s a surprise around every corner.
+Aside from the city walls, souks are a funย attraction in Taroudant.ย The souksย sell all kinds of things: from traditional tagine pots and crafts to vibrant spices, wriggling lizards, and Moroccan Argan oil.

 All souk vendorsย have the best quality and the best price.
 Or so they want you to believe.
 But the Taroudant sellers are known to be friendlier and less aggressive than their counterparts in Marrakech.
-I haven’t been to Marrakech yet, but I never felt hassled or pestered in Taroudant.

 At one of the shops, this vendor tried to buy me for 100 camels.
-I never did manage to work him up to 1,000 camels, but then again where would Thomas put them in Denmark?
+I never did manage to work him up to 1,000 camels, but then again where would Thomas put them in Denmark?ย

 Taroudant, Morocco